The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 And the more we see censorship, the more we see big tech doing the bidding of government.

-I knew that I knew the writing.
+I knew the writing was.

 I knew when Alex Jones lost his.